-In 1971, the Orange County Board of Supervisors created the Human Relations Commission as a pilot project to build mutual understanding among residents and to eliminate prejudice, intolerance and discrimination.
+In 1971, the Orange County Board of Supervisors created the Orange County Human Relations Commissionas a pilot project to build mutual understanding among residents and to eliminate prejudice, intolerance and discrimination.
 Twenty years later, as a result of the Los Angeles riots, theOrange County Human Relations Council was created as a partner agency to the Human Relations Commission.
 The 501(c)(3) nonprofit sought to expand the vision and augment the goals of the Commission by offering much-needed programs and services to the community via a nonprofit organization.

 Thus, in 1991, the Council and the Commission became two separate, but related, arms in a renewed human relations strategy.
 This innovative public/private structure became known simply as OC Human Relations.

-As a long-term servant-leader in Orange County, the non-profit OC Human Relations provides its award-winning nonprofit programs and services to Orange County’s three million residents and contracts with the county to continue to serve the Human Relations Commission.
+As a long-term servant-leader in Orange County, the non-profit OC Human Relations provides its award-winning nonprofit programs and services to Orange County’s three million residents and contracts with the county to provide logistical and staffing support to the Orange County Human Relations Commission.

-At present, OC Human Relations has a diverse staff of 17 full-time and two part-time non-profit employees who are committed to identifying and addressing the unique human relations issues in our communities and schools and empowering residents with the tools and leadership skills to effectively address those issues.
-Click here to learn more about the individuals who make up OC Human Relations.
+At present, OC Human Relations has a diverse staff of 24 non-profit employees who are committed to identifying and addressing the unique human relations issues in our communities and schools and empowering residents with the tools and leadership skills to effectively address those issues; 3 of these staff are dedicated to providing support to the Orange County Human Relations Commission.
+Click hereto learn more about the individuals who make up OC Human Relations.